 That magical eraser you use all over your house also does a pretty great job of cleaning rubber soles.
 A good scrub can remove dirt, oil, and other harmful substances from shoes.
 It can also freshen them up and make them look new.

 Most sneakers and canvas shoes (like those oh-so-cute little Toms) are safe to throw directly in the washing machine.
 Since a clothes dryer can cause shrinking, try not to use it.
 Instead, air-dry inside or over a vent.If you’re afraid of fading, then you want to avoid direct sunlight.
 Need some additional odor control?
 A little baking soda in the wash cycle or sprinkled on those wet shoes should help.

 Dry them with Paper / Towels

 Wet school shoes are more common than we care to think about.
 Especially at this time of year and of course, the kids find ALL the puddles!
 The best way to dry out wet leather school shoes is to place balls of newspaper into the shoe.
-This helps to keep the shape, but also draw out excess moisture.
-You can also wrap the newspaper around the exterior of the shoe if need be.
-Avoid placing shoes in front of the heater or fireplace as the heat can over dry the shoes and cause them to become too dry and crack.
+This product will keep the shoes in place while also drawing out moisture.
+However, it can also cause the shoes to become too dry and crack.

-Plus: To help keep canvas shoes clean and to create a waterproof barrier, simply use a clear/white candle to coat the shoes and then melt the wax into the canvas using a hair dryer.
+Plus: To keep canvas shoes clean, coat them with a clear/white candle and melt the wax into them using a hairdryer.
 Always be sure to check that the canvas is cotton not synthetic before heating.

 P.S.
-What are your tips for cleaning school shoes?
+What are your tips to clean school shoes?
 Share your thoughts below!
 And you can also come here to see if there are any shoes suitable for your children！